3zwr1/AMD-NR---OptiScaler/README.md

 ### 3. Copy everything to the game folder

-First, copy all files from `FSRNR-vX.X.X` into the game's root folder — the same folder where the game's `.exe` is located.
+First, copy all files from `AMDNR-vX.X.X` into the game's root folder — the same folder where the game's `.exe` is located.

 Then, do the same with all files from `Runtime`.